eduamaral1/eduamaral1/README.md

-- 👋 Hi, I’m @eduamaral1
+-  Hi, I’m @eduamaral1
-- 👀 I’m interested in Cloud computing, network, Linux.
+-
-- 🌱 I’m currently learning cloud computing and linux.
+- Cloud Computing, DevOps, tecnologias OpenSource, Linux, Observability, inovation and Agile metods.
-- 💞️ I’m looking to collaborate on Cloud Computing
+-
 -  📫 How to reach me eduuardo-amaral@hotmail.com

 <!---
 eduamaral1/eduamaral1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.